Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

-One thing I should point out here: We are assuming, if you have registered `mydomain.com`, that you are organizing service ingresses under a subdomain using the "application" name we defined in `APP_NAME`.
+One thing I should point out here: We are assuming, if you have registered the domain name "mydomain.com", that you are organizing service ingresses under a subdomain using the "application" name we defined in `APP_NAME`.
 This means two things: First, that we can "dynamically" construct the `host` property of the ingress by combining the two, so long as we have also passed `HOST_NAME` into the Terraform context.
 Second, that we do indeed want such a "prefix" rule for our ingress paths.
 There are good reasons sometimes for doing otherwise, but this is a good approach for now.
 Modify the folder/module `variables.tf` accordingly:

 ```tf
 variable "APP_NAME" {